 The word ‘Rang’ signifies ‘color’ while ‘Panchami’ refers to the 5th day and henceforth in some places across the country, Holi is also played on Ranga Panchami.
 According to the Hindu mythology, Ranga Panchami is symbolic of victory over ‘raja-tama’, which is the barrier to spiritual advancement.
 It is celebrated with full fervour in the states of Madhya Pradesh, Maharashtra and some regions of North India.
 In Maharashtra it is celebrated as ‘Shimgo’ or ‘Shimga’ and is characterised by the traditional Palkhi dance.
 It is observed mainly by the members of fishing community and involved dancing, singing and merry-making.
 In temples of Vrindavan and Mathura, the celebration of Rang Panchami culminates the festivities of Holi.

-Ranga Panchami 2017 was on March 17 Friday
+Ranga Panchami 2018 is on March 06 Tuesday

 Rituals during Ranga Panchami: